Team directory: S

 Dara Strolovitch, Professor of Women's, Gender, and Sexuality Studies; Professor of American Studies and Political Science

-Dara Z. Strolovitch is Professor of Women’s, Gender, and Sexuality Studies; American Studies; and Political Science at Yale University, where her research and teaching focus on political representation, social movements, and the intersecting politics of race, class, gender, and sexuality.
-She received her B.A. in Political Science from Vassar College and her Ph.D. in Political Science from Yale.
-Before coming to Yale, she was Associate Professor of Political Science at the University of Minnesota and Professor of Gender and Sexuality Studies at Princeton University.
+Dara Z. Strolovitch is a professor of women’s gender, and sexuality studies; American studies, and political science at Yale, where her research and teaching focus on political representation, social movements, and the intersecting politics of race, class, gender, and sexuality.
+She received her B.A. in political Sscience from Vassar College and her Ph.D. in political Sscience from Yale.
+She taught previously at the University of Minnesota and at Princeton University.

-Milan Svolik, Professor of Political Science
+Milan Svolik, Elizabeth S. & A. Varick Stout Professor of Political Science

 He has authored and co-authored articles on the politics of authoritarian regimes and democratization in leading political science journals, including the American Political Science Review, the American Journal of Political Science, and the Journal of Politics.